 ScreenSaverDefaults defines a set of methods for saving and restoring user defaults for screen savers.

-An NSView object defines the basic drawing, event-handling, and printing architecture of an app.
+An NSView object provides the infrastructure for drawing, printing, and handling events in an app.

 ScreenSaverView is an abstract class that defines the interface for subclassers to interact with the screen saver infrastructure.